 Was It Worth It?

-Spago is definitely pricey, especially if you have drinks.
-It’s something to reserve for a special occasion, or if you’re a foodie and want to knock it off your bucket list.
+Spago is an excellent place to go if you want to impress a date, or if it’s a special occasion like a birthday or anniversary.
 If you are a foodie, Spago will not disappoint.
+Wolfgang Puck’s reputation is legit – it is not hype!
 Each course was flavorful and masterfully executed.
-The service was top notch as well.
+The service was top-notch as well.

 What to do After Dinner

 Being in the heart of Beverly Hills, there are tons of high-end shops within walking distance, but almost all are closed at dinner time.
 Still, it can be fun to window-shop.